weedlesniper/advp-project-2/design/user-persona-stories.md

 **I want** to pause a coding tutorial video and get screen-reader-ready OCR/alt-text of the current frame.
 **So that** I can understand on-screen code and video context better, or in other words, use video resources that my class mates are using to help them understand in class concepts.

-keyboard traversal
+TODO: keyboard traversal user story

-choosing own video
+TODO: choosing own video rather than server user story